In This Article:

 - Indian Ocean for Operation Ocean Shield

 Because of the defects in the earplugs, many soldiers have suffered permanent hearing losses and constant ringing in their ears.
-If you have suffered a moderate to severe loss of hearing after using the 3M earplugs in war zones since 2002, you may have the grounds to file a lawsuit.
+If you have suffered a moderate to a severe loss of hearing after using the 3M earplugs in war zones since 2002, you may have the grounds to file a lawsuit.

 Potential causes of action against 3M for tinnitus and hearing losses